Home/Blog/Health Conditions/Aesthetic & Skin Care/Best Ways To Get Healthy Skin with a Collagen Booster

 I. Topical and Active Ingredients

-• Topical Retinoids (Retinol and Retinaldehyde) Retinol, a form of Vitamin A, is one of the most clinically-backed ingredients for collagen support [2].
-It works by accelerating skin cell turnover, unclogging pores, and crucially, stimulating the production of new collagen and elastin fibres in the dermis, thereby reducing the appearance of fine lines and wrinkles [3].
+• Topical Retinoids (Retinol and Retinaldehyde): Retinol, a form of Vitamin A, is a clinically backed ingredient for collagen support [2].
+It works by accelerating skin cell turnover, unclogging pores, and crucially, may help support collagen and elastin activity in the dermis, which can contribute to an improvement in the appearance of fine lines and wrinkles over time [3].
 Note: Retinoids may also inhibit the activity of matrix metalloproteinases (MMPs), which are enzymes that break down existing collagen [3].

-• Vitamin C (Ascorbic Acid) Vitamin C is an essential cofactor required for two enzymes—prolyl hydroxylase and lysyl hydroxylase—that are critical for stabilizing and cross-linking collagen molecules to form a strong, mature helix structure [4].
+• Vitamin C (Ascorbic Acid): Vitamin C is an essential cofactor required for two enzymes, prolyl hydroxylase and lysyl hydroxylase, that are critical for stabilising and cross-linking collagen molecules to form a strong, mature helix structure [4].
 As an essential part of a healthy diet, Vitamin C is found in citrus fruits and leafy green vegetables.
-Topically applied Vitamin C, particularly L-Ascorbic Acid, acts as a powerful antioxidant that protects the skin from free radical damage, which is a major accelerator of collagen breakdown [4].
+Topical Vitamin C, particularly L-ascorbic acid, acts as a powerful antioxidant that protects the skin from free radical damage, a major driver of collagen breakdown [4].

-• Hyaluronic Acid (HA) While Hyaluronic Acid is not a direct collagen building block, it is essential for creating the moist, supportive environment (Extracellular Matrix) where collagen thrives.
-HA is a powerful humectant that draws and retains moisture in the skin, which plumps the skin and temporarily minimises the appearance of fine lines [5].
+• Hyaluronic Acid (HA): While Hyaluronic Acid is not a direct collagen building block, it is essential for creating the moist, supportive environment (Extracellular Matrix) where collagen thrives. helps improve skin hydration, which can temporarily make fine lines appear less noticeable [5].
 Adequate hydration supports fibroblast function, thereby indirectly contributing to healthier collagen levels.
-HA can be found in topical serums or taken as an oral supplement [5].
+HA is commonly used in topical serums and, in some cases, available as dietary supplements [5].

-• Aloe Vera Gel Aloe vera is often used for its soothing properties due to its anti-inflammatory action [6].
-While it is not a primary collagen booster, some research indicates that compounds like acemannan in the gel may stimulate fibroblast growth and proliferation, which could potentially support skin repair and collagen synthesis following minor irritation or injury [6].
+• Aloe Vera Gel: Aloe vera is often used for its soothing properties due to its anti-inflammatory action [6].
+While it is not a primary collagen booster, some research indicates that compounds like acemannan in the gel may be associated with increased fibroblast activity, potentially supporting skin repair processes following minor irritation or injury [6].

 II.
 Dietary and Supplement Support